BludReaver/Holiday-Calendar-SA/README.md

 1. Downloads the iCalendar files from official sources
 2. Uses regular expressions to clean the event summaries
 3. Preserves all original formatting, language attributes, and other properties
-4. Ensures consistent formatting between calendars for maximum compatibility
+4. Ensures consistent formatting between calendars for maximum compatibility with Google Calendar and other applications
-5. Updates the calendar files in this repository
+5. Handles errors intelligently with specific error messages for different failure modes
+6. Processes each calendar independently, allowing partial success even if one calendar source fails
+7. Provides detailed notifications to help troubleshoot any issues

+## Error Handling Features

+The script includes robust error handling for various scenarios:
+- Connection issues to source websites
+- 404 errors if calendar files are moved or renamed
+- Permission errors when saving files
+- Missing or empty school terms data
+- General exceptions with user-friendly messages

 ## Setting Up Your Own Version